Coderx7/SimpleNet/README.md

 It also achievs a higher accuracy (currently 60.97/83.54) in imagenet, more than AlexNet, NIN, Squeezenet, etc with only 5.4M parameters.
 Slimer versions of the architecture work very decently against more complex architectures such as ResNet and WRN as well.

+## Citation
+If you find SimpleNet useful in your research, please consider citing:

+    @article{hasanpour2016lets,
+      title={Lets keep it simple, Using simple architectures to outperform deeper and more complex architectures}, author={Hasanpour, Seyyed Hossein and Rouhani, Mohammad and Fayyaz, Mohsen and Sabokrou, Mohammad}, journal={arXiv preprint arXiv:1608.06037},
+      year={2016}
+    }

 #### Results Overview :
 ImageNet result was achieved using single-scale training(256x256 input). no multiscale, multicrop techniques were used. no dense evaluation or combinations of such techniques were used unlike all other architectures.